 完整产品信息(调试用):{{ product|stringformat:"%+v" }}

-Through the above examples, you can seestringformatFilter can provide powerful formatting capabilities in actual development.No matter it is to beautify the data visible to the user or to quickly view the detailed information of variables in the development debugging process, it is an indispensable tool.
+As can be seen from the above examples,stringformatThe filter can provide powerful formatting capabilities in practical development.No matter whether it is to beautify the data visible to the user or to quickly view the detailed information of variables during development debugging, it is an indispensable tool.

-3. Besides what is mentioned in the article, are there any otherstringformatadvanced usage or tips? stringformatas the Go languagefmt.SprintfThe encapsulation, its advanced usage is basically consistent with the formatting rules of the Go language.
-For example, you can use%symbols to customize the padding characters%05dRepresentation of filling with zeros to 5 digits, or controlling the precision of floating-point numbers outputed%.nfwhere,nfor the number of decimal places).
-In addition, combiningstringformatYou can build very complex dynamic content display logic with other logic judgments or loop tags of AnQiCMS template.
-It is recommended to consult the official Go language documentation regardingfmt.SprintfThe detailed explanation to explore more advanced techniques.
+stringformatadvanced usage or techniques?stringformatas a Go languagefmt.SprintfThe encapsulation, its advanced usage is basically consistent with the formatting rules of the Go language.
+For example, you can use%the symbol to define the padding character (%05dThis represents padding with zeros to 5 digits) or controlling the precision of the floating-point number output(%.nfof whichnfor the number of decimal places).
+Moreover, combinestringformatWith other logic judgments or loop tags of the AnQiCMS template, you can build very complex dynamic content display logic.
+It is recommended to consult the official Go language documentation aboutfmt.SprintfThe detailed description to explore more advanced techniques.